-The truth is, a detox doesn’t have to involve any of the above—and if you detox in a healthy, supportive manner, you can achieve lasting results in weight loss, energy gain and full-body health.
+The truth is, a detox doesn’t have to involve any of the above.
+And if you detox or cleanse (as I like to call it), in a healthy, supportive manner, you can achieve lasting results in weight loss, energy gain and immune support.

 The following are four myths you may have heard about detoxing.
 Understandably, these myths may cause you to be hesitant to try a detox.

-Keep reading to find out the truth behind these myths and why detoxing might be just what your body is craving.
+Keep reading to find out the truth behind these myths.
+And why detoxing might be just what your body is craving.

-Myth #2: You’ll constantly be hungry.
+Detoxing Myth #2: You’ll constantly be hungry.

 While you might end up consuming fewer calories while following a cleanse, you shouldn’t feel deprived or hungry.
-Going on an extremely low-calorie diet can actually disrupt your hormones and metabolism, making your body less efficient in the long run.
+Going on an extremely low-calorie diet can actually disrupt your hormones and metabolism.
+Making your body less efficient in the long run.

-Myth #3: You need to do an all-liquid detox to remove toxins from your body.
+Detoxing Myth #3: You need to do an all-liquid detox to remove toxins from your body.

-Myth #4: Cleanses are just a way for people to make money on expensive supplements.
+Detoxing Myth #4: Cleanses are just a way for people to make money on expensive supplements.

-Supplements involved in a cleanse should be just that, a supplementary part of the program, not the primary source of your nutrition.
+Supplements involved in a cleanse should be just that, a supplementary part of the program.
+NOT the primary source of your nutrition.
 While doing a cleanse, you get most of your vitamins and minerals from whole-food sources.